-Economic survey 2019: Vision to achieve $5 trillion economy, says PM Modi
+Vision to achieve $5 trillion economy: PM Modi on Economic survey

-New Delhi, July 04: Economic survey 2019 presented by finance minister Nirmala Sitharaman outlines a vision to achieve a $5 Trillion economy, said Prime Minister Narendra Modi.
+New Delhi, July 04: Economic survey 2019 outlines a vision to achieve a $5 Trillion economy, said Prime Minister Narendra Modi hours after the survey was released by Finance Minister Nirmala Sitharaman in Parliament.

 "The #EconomicSurvey2019 outlines a vision to achieve a $5 Trillion economy.
 It also depicts the gains from advancement in the social sector, adoption of technology and energy security.
 Do read!"
 PM Modi tweeted, along with a link to the document on the Finance Ministry's website.